-The Social and Behavioral Sciences (SBS) concentration is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social, and cultural factors.
-Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community, and population).
+The social and behavioral sciences is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social and cultural factors.
+Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community and population).

-If you are interested in the Social and Behavioral Sciences concentration, please contact Dr. Mark Hart at email@example.com
+If you are interested in the social and behavioral sciences concentration, please contact Katherine Pizarro-Gutierrez.

 Social and Behavioral Sciences Curricula

 Additional information on the curriculum, including plans of study, can be found in the MPH Student Handbook.

 - Standard 48-credit/42-credit MPH Curriculum, Social and Behavioral Sciences Concentration

 Visit the online social and behavioral sciences concentration page for more information on the online program.
 Visit the Social and Behavioral Sciences Faculty page to learn more about the course instructors.